High Conflict: Why We Get Trapped And How We Get Out by Amanda Ripley is a self-help book published in 2021.

 Conflict, like fire, is vital – we need some heat to illuminate what we’ve gotten wrong, understand each other, improve our current processes, and ultimately progress as humanity.
 However, when a disagreement shifts into high conflict, it can burn down the whole house.

 High conflict is when a dispute morphs into an us-versus-them mindset.
-Scientifically, our brain behaves differently in these environments… and is not pretty.
+Scientifically, our brain behaves differently in these environments.
 Without a tolerance for differences, people cannot work together in large numbers to solve complex problems, making progress impossible.

-Whether ideological disputes, political feuds, or gang vendettas, Ripley defines how high conflict starts and how to escape it, using real-world examples.
+Whether ideological disputes, political feuds, or gang vendettas, High Conflict defines how high conflict starts and how to escape it, using real-world examples such as a former Chicago gang leader, Colombia’s struggle with guerilla fighters, and more.

 Purchase the book by clicking this link!